-Section IV develops the City contribution rate determined using actuarial techniques.
+Section IV develops the City contribution rate.

 The appendices to this report contain a summary of the System's membership at the valuation date, a summary of the major provisions of the System, and the actuarial methods and assumptions used in the valuation.